Collaboration Equilibrium in Federated Learning: Experiments

 \subsection{Synthetic Experiments}

-\paragraph{Synthetic data} Suppose there are 6 clients in the collaboration network.
+\textbf{Synthetic data} Suppose there are 6 clients in the collaboration network.
 The synthetic features owned by each client $I^{i}$ are generated by $\mathbf{x} \sim \mathcal{U}[-1.0,1.0]$; the ground-truth weights $\mathbf{u}_{i}=\mathbf{v}+\mathbf{r}_{i}$ are samples as $\mathbf{v} \sim \mathcal{U}[0.0,1.0], \mathbf{r}_{i} \sim \mathcal{N}(\mathbf{0}_{d}, \rho^{2})$ where $\rho^{2}$ represents the client variance (if $\rho^{2}$ increases, the data distribution discrepancy among clients will increase).
 Labels of the clients are observed with i.i.d noise $\epsilon \sim \mathcal{N}\left(0, \sigma^{2}\right)$.
-To generate conflicting learning tasks assigned to different clients, we flip over the label of some clients: $y = \mathbf{u}_{i}^{\top} \mathbf{x}+\epsilon, i \in \left\{0,1,2\right\}$ and $y = -\mathbf{u}_{i}^{\top} \mathbf{x}+\epsilon, i \in \left\{3,4,5\right\}.$
+To generate conflicting learning tasks assigned to different clients, we flip over the label of some clients: $y = \mathbf{u}_{i}^{\top} \mathbf{x}+\epsilon, i \in \left\{0,1,2\right\}$ and $y = -\mathbf{u}_{i}^{\top} \mathbf{x}+\epsilon, i \in \left\{3,4,5\right\}$.

+To obtain the true benefit graph, we exhaustively try all subsets to determine the OCS for each client.
+For example, we learn $2^{5}$ models for each group of clients for $I^{0}$ and determine the OCS with which the model achieves the minimal loss.
+The true benefit graph is shown in Figure~\ref{fig:syn_bg}.

-From Table \ref{table:synthetic}, when there are fewer samples ($n=2000$) and less distribution discrepancy $\rho = 0.1$ in the client set $\left\{I^{0}, I^{1}, I^{2}\right\}$ or $\left\{I^{3}, I^{4}, I^{5}\right\}$ with similar label generation process, these clients collaborate with others to achieve a low MSE.
-In this case, the OCS of each client is the clients with similar learning tasks and we achieve CE as $S = \{ \{I^{i} \}_{i=0}^{2}, \{I^{i} \}_{i=3}^{5} \}$ as shown in the top of Figure~\ref{fig:syn-equ} (a).
+We also show the experimental results of SPO in Table~\ref{table:synthetic}.
+From Table~\ref{table:synthetic}, when there are fewer samples ($n=2000$) and less distribution discrepancy $\rho = 0.1$ in the client set $\left\{I^{0}, I^{1}, I^{2}\right\}$ and $\left\{I^{3}, I^{4}, I^{5}\right\}$ with similar label generation process, these clients collaborate with others to achieve a low MSE.
+In this case, the OCS of each client is the clients with similar learning tasks and we achieve CE $S = \{ \{I^{i} \}_{i=0}^{2}, \{I^{i} \}_{i=3}^{5} \}$ as shown in the top of Figure~\ref{fig:syn-equ} (a).
 With the increase of the number of samples and the distribution discrepancy, collaboration cannot benefit the clients and all clients will learn individually on their own data.
 Therefore, when $n = 20000$ and $\rho = 1.0$, the OCS of each client is itself and the collaboration strategy $S = \{ \{I^{0} \}, \{I^{1} \},., \{I^{5}\} \}$ leads to a CE as shown in the bottom of Figure~\ref{fig:syn-equ} (a).

+Comparing the OCS in Table~\ref{table:synthetic} with the graph in Figure~\ref{fig:syn_bg}, SPO obtains the same benefit graph realized by exhaustively trying in polynomial time complexity.